SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 Whitespace is any string of text composed only of **spaces**, **tabs** or **line breaks**.

-These characters allow you to **format your code** in a way that will make it easily **readable** by yourself and other people.
+These characters allow us to **format our code** in a way that will make it easily **readable**.

-In fact, much of our source code is full of these whitespace characters, and we only tend to get rid of it in a production build step to reduce code download sizes.
+In fact, much of our source code is full of whitespace characters, and we tend to remove them in a production build step to reduce code download sizes.

 ## HTML ignores whitespace